WallarooLabs/plateau/MIGRATION.md

 - Check for performance regressions
 - Verify memory usage patterns
 - Ensure all public APIs maintain backward compatibility where possible
+- Verify that server tests that depend on data processing continue to pass after the refactoring
+- Ensure catalog functionality remains intact when interacting with the plateau-data crate
+- Validate that partition and topic iteration continue to work correctly with the refactored data modules

 ### Lessons Learned